Ryukotsuki/Poke-Manager/README.md

    - Download the latest release from the [GitHub releases page](https://github.com/Ryukotsuki/PokeMMO-Manager/releases).

 2. **Directory**
-   - The application must be placed in the main PokeMMO folder to work properly you can create a shortcut to the desktop after you have placed it in the proper folder
+   - It is essential to place the application in the main PokeMMO folder to ensure proper functionality.
+After placing it, a desktop shortcut can be created for easy accessibility.

 3. **Launching**
    - Click the "Start PokeMMO" button to launch the PokeMMO game.